 4They TELL you they’re not in a good place.

-Maya Angelou famously said that when people tell you who they are, listen to them.
-And believe it.
+Maya Angelou famously said that when people show you who they are, believe them.
 If someone says they just got out a relationship and don’t know what they want right now from a partner, they don’t know what they want and there’s no way you’re going to convince them.
 Likewise if they tell you that they’re a “mess right now.”
-A lot of times the red flags aren’t actually all that hard to see — we’re just good at ignoring them.
+A lot of times the red flags aren’t actually all that hard to see—we’re just good at ignoring them.

 5You aren’t included in their life.